Induction Meets Biology: Mechanisms of Repeat Detection in Protein Language Models: Individual Component Analysis

 \subsection{Attention Heads}

 \definecolor{darkgreen}{RGB}{0,100,0}

-We restrict our analysis to attention heads that are consistently selected across multiple random seeds, focusing on components with systematic importance for task success, given the high variability in circuit discovery \citep{méloux2025mechanisticinterpretabilitystatisticalestimation}.
+We restrict our analysis to attention heads that are consistently selected across multiple circuit discovery runs, focusing on components with systematic importance for task success, given the high variability in circuit discovery \citep{méloux2025mechanisticinterpretabilitystatisticalestimation}.
 This yields $149$ out of $1152$ attention heads in ESM-3 and $102$ out of $648$ in ESM-C (see Appendix \ref{sec:component-stats}).

 To understand the functional roles of those individual heads, we first examine attention patterns across sample sequences.
 We identify three repeating attention behaviors (\Cref{fig:approx-repeat-heads}).
-First, some heads exhibit induction-like patterns \citep{olsson2022context}, attending from tokens in one repeat to their aligned counterparts in the other repeat (\Cref{fig:approx-repeat-heads}a).
-Second, other heads attend to fixed positional offsets, either forward or backward along the sequence (\Cref{fig:approx-repeat-heads}b).
+First, some heads attend to fixed positional offsets, either forward or backward along the sequence (\Cref{fig:approx-repeat-heads}a).
+Second, other heads exhibit induction-like patterns \citep{olsson2022context}, attending from tokens in one repeat to their aligned counterparts in the other repeat (\Cref{fig:approx-repeat-heads}b).
 Third, a subset of heads attend to specific groups of one or more amino acids, either globally across the entire sequence (\Cref{fig:approx-repeat-heads}c, vertical lines) or locally within a particular positional subset.
 See Appendix~\ref{app:additional-examples-of-head-patterns} for additional examples of these patterns.

 To rigorously quantify these patterns and identify additional potential head behaviors, we define several features for each attention head and cluster them based on these features.
 These features capture key patterns in attention maps and outputs, and are summarized in Table~\ref{tab:cluster-features}, with full definitions and motivations provided in Appendix~\ref{app:attention-heads-features}.